COVID Vaccine, Older Adults: Common Questions Answered

 If I already had COVID-19, do I need to be vaccinated?

 Currently, it is unknown how long immunity lasts after a patient has been infected with COVID-19.
-Due to this, the Center for Disease Control and Prevention (CDC) recommends that even patients who have previously contracted COVID-19 should be vaccinated.
+Due to this, the Centers for Disease Control and Prevention (CDC) recommends that even patients who have previously contracted COVID-19 should be vaccinated.

 Patients with comorbid conditions such as COPD, heart failure, diabetes, chronic kidney disease, and obesity have been linked to a likelihood of hospital readmittance.
 Therefore, it’s especially vital for those with these conditions and those living in assisted living facilities to be vaccinated even after having the virus because they are the communities with the highest risk of readmittance.